V1EngineeringInc/V1EngineeringInc-Docs/docs/software/kiri.md

  - **Z Thru** to (say 1mm) - this is the amount your bit will travel into the spoil board in through cuts.

- - **Z Clearance** - 2mm - the amount your bit will lift above the work while travelling.
+ - **Z Clearance** - 2mm - the amount your bit will lift above the work while traveling.
 Changing the clearance plane to something a little smaller really speeds up a job since the z axis is the slowest.
 This is how far above the material it should travel to before it moves.

  - **Z Feed** -  this is the maximum Z travel rate in mm/minute, set it to 480.